 I love that these are all-natural ingredients that will do the job of moisturizing and protecting my pets’ feet without unnecessary ingredients and fragrance.

-Below you can see how I created a “double boiler” of sorts, using a pot of water and a large Mason jar.
+Below you can see how I created a “double boiler” of sorts, using a pot of water and a large Mason jar, to make my paw balm.

 I also used a chopstick to stir the mixture as it was melting, so that I wouldn’t ruin a spoon.
 An old wooden spoon would work well, too.